Ernesto905/Codepath-Fullstack-Web-Projects/README.md

 Each project functions as a stand alone web application.
 During the internship, the backend was deployed with heroku and the frontend with surge.

-All projects were amalgamated using Git Subtrees, maintaining a relative and organized structure to the overall commit history.